 The last factor in determining who to invest the most time with relates directly to the amount each client has invested with you and if you like or dislike this client.

-• Does this client invest a significant amount of dollars with you or did they invest almost nothing a few years ago?
+• Does this client invest a significant amount of dollars with me or did they invest almost nothing a few years ago?

 • Was this client a complete nightmare to deal with?